EdwardSpongeBob/SetDesktopWallpaper/README.md

-# What this program does
+# What This Program Does

 1. Asks the user for a root folder.
 2. Gathers all files from the root folder and its subfolders recursively.